Member since 2014

 Member since 2012

 Charlene is a Diploma Nurse graduate from the Kaiser Foundation School of Nursing.
-She continued her education receiving her Bachelors of Science in Nursing graduating from the University of the State of New York in Albany New York.
-Her Masters Degree in Nursing Administration is from the University of California, San Francisco.
+She continued her education receiving her Bachelors of Science in Nursing, graduating from the University of New York, Albany.
+She furthered her education with a Masters Degree in Nursing Administration from the University of California, San Francisco.

-Charlene was commissioned as a Captain in the United States Air Force (Reserve Command) in October 1993, earning her flight nurse wings in 1994.
-She subsequently was selected to be a flight nurse instructor followed by a promotion to evaluator status.
+Charlene was commissioned as a Captain in the United States Air Force (Reserve Command) in October 1993, earning her flight nurse wings in 1994 and subsequently was selected to be a flight nurse instructor, followed by a promotion to evaluator status.
 Her last squadron assignment was that of Chief Nurse.

 Due to the demands of her civilian position, Charlene transferred to inactive status in the Air Force Reserve Command in 2008.
 She is a member of Veterans of Foreign Wars.